verhas/BLOG/exception_no_stack/ARTICLE.md

 # All you wanted to know about Throwable

 This article is a tutorial about exceptions.
 But not the usual one.
-There are many of those that tell you what exceptions are for, how you can throw one, catch one, the difference between checked and runtime exceptions and so on.
+There are many of those that tell you what exceptions are for, how you can throw one, catch one, the difference between checked and runtime exceptions, and so on.
 There is no need for another.
-Would also be boring for you.
+It would also be boring for you.
 If not, then go and read one of those and come back when you have learned what they teach.
 This article starts where those tutorials end.
 We dive a bit deeper into Java exceptions, what you can do with them, what you should do with them and what features they have that you may not have heard about.
 If `setStackTrace()`, `getCause()` and `getSuppressed()` are the methods you eat for breakfast then you can skip this article.
 But if not, and you want to know a bit about these, then go on.
 This article is long.
-Took a long time to write, and it will take a long time to read.
+It took a long time to write, and it will take a long time to read.
 It is needed.

 ## Introduction

-In this article we will talk about exceptions and what we can and should do with Java exceptions.
+In this article, we will talk about exceptions and what we can and should do with Java exceptions.
 The simplest case is to throw one and then catch it, but there are more complex situations, like setting a cause or suppressed exceptions.
 We will look at these possibilities, and a bit more.
 To discover the possibilities we will develop a simple application and step-by-step we will create four versions developing the application further and further using more and more